-- Be sure to let the generator cool down before refueling.
+ator cool down before refueling.
 Store fuel for the generator in an approved safety can.
-Use the type of fuel recommended in the instructions or on the generator label. - Local laws may restrict the amount of fuel you may store, or the storage location.
-Ask your fire department for additional information about local regulations. - Do not store fuel in a garage, basement, or anywhere inside a home; as vapors can be released that may cause illness and are a potential fire or explosion hazard.
+Use the type of fuel recommended in the instructions or on the generator label.
+Local laws may restrict the amount of fuel you may store, or the storage location.
+Ask your fire department for additional information about local regulations.
+Do not store fuel in a garage, basement or anywhere inside a home, as vapors can be released that may cause illness and are a potential fire or explosion